UU-Human-Evolution/1MB438/Lab_3.md

 ## The problem:

-For this session and the next, we are going to work with a sample retrieved from a real patient in the context of an Enterohemorrhagic Escherichia coli (EHEC) outbreak.
-The sequence contains the complete plasmid sequence.
+For this session and the next, we are going to work with samples retrieved from real patients in the context of an Enterohemorrhagic Escherichia coli (EHEC) outbreak.
+The files we are going to work with contain the complete sequence of a plasmid.
 Plasmids are small sequences of DNA present in some bacteria outside the circular chromosome.
-Bacteria can share them via horizontal gene transfer in a process called "conjugation" and, this plasmids have a huge influence on virulence, pathogenicity and antibiotic resistance.
-With that in mind, we want to fully characterize this sequence, in order to inform the doctors of how to properly combat this new outbreak of EHEC.
+Bacteria can share them via horizontal gene transfer in a process called "conjugation" and this plasmids have a huge influence on virulence, pathogenicity and antibiotic resistance.
+With that in mind, we want to fully characterize these sequences, in order to inform the doctors of how to properly combat this new outbreak of EHEC.

 <figure>
     <img src="/Figures/bacterial_conjugation.png" >
     <figcaption>Steps of the bacterial conjugation</figcaption>
 </figure>
+Choose one of the available sequences in `/1MB438/DATA/Lab3/` and copy it into your personal folder.